lemieux-lab/BamQuery/docs/source/method.rst

 	   :alt: Format BAM_directories.tsv
 	   :align: left

-	BamQuery will search for all BAM/CRAM files in each path you include.
+	BamQuery collects all BAM/CRAM files in each path included in the list.
+For instance from the path /home/gtex/, BamQuery collects all the bam files for every tissue in gtex.

 	Note that:

 	1. The first column is the name of the BAM/CRAM file or group of files to be queried.
 This name should describe the type of BAM/CRAM file(s).
 	2. The second column should be the path to the BAM/CRAM file(s).
 	3. The first and second columns are separated by a tab space.
-Please make sure that the space between the two columns is a tab space, otherwise BamQuery will throw an exception.
-	4. 4.
-Do not use any headers in your tsv file.
+	4. Do not use any headers in your tsv file.

+.. _peptides tsv:

-**b. peptides.tsv**
+**B) peptides.tsv**
 -------------------

 	This file should look like follows: